 SVB's 10-K was 72,000 words long.
 The relevant disclosure about the scale of unrealized losses in the held-to-maturity portfolio was buried in the financial statements.
 It wasn't secret — it was just exhausting to find manually.
 Twelve analysts covering the stock apparently didn't weight it as a red flag.

 This is the actual problem FilingDrift solves.
 Not "predict when banks will fail."
-It's: "automatically surface when a filing's language has shifted in ways that are unusual for the company and unusual for its peers, before someone has to read 300 pages of legalese to notice it."
+It's: "automatically surface when a filing's language has shifted in ways that are unusual for the company and unusual across the whole corpus, before someone has to read 300 pages of legalese to notice it."

-The SVB 10-K flagged because the language around portfolio losses was both more specific and more severe than anything peer banks were writing in their 2022 filings.
-In a world with hundreds of banks filing annual reports, you need a cross-sectional lens to notice what's different.
-A single human analyst covering five bank stocks can't hold all the peer filings in their head simultaneously.
+The SVB 10-K flagged because the language around portfolio losses was both more specific and more severe than what was rising across the corpus in 2022.
+With thousands of companies filing annual reports, you need a corpus-wide lens to notice what's different.
+A single human analyst covering five stocks can't hold the whole corpus in their head simultaneously.
 A scoring system can.

 We're not claiming the signal is a reliable short-selling trigger.
-The forward-return backtest shows a real but noisy directional bias: flagged companies underperform SPY by a median of -8.6% at 1 year, -22.4% at 3 years.
-58% of flag events have negative alpha at 1 year — vs. ~50% you'd expect from random flagging.
+The forward-return backtest shows a real but noisy directional bias — most of the raw vs-SPY underperformance is the small-cap size effect.
+The distress evidence isn't that absolute return; it's the lift — moderate-flagged companies reach a distress outcome about 1.2× the corpus base rate — and that 58% of flag events have negative alpha at 1 year, vs. ~50% you'd expect from random flagging.

 What SVB illustrates is a specific and unusually clean version of something the data shows more broadly: there is often a gap between when the language in a filing changes and when the market reprices the stock.
 That gap varies.
 It was 14 days for SVB.
-It was 731 days for Bed Bath & Beyond.
-It was 1,137 days for Party City.
+It was ~24 months for Bed Bath & Beyond.
+It was ~44 months for Nikola.
 The filing is a leading indicator; the market is the lagging one.

 The signal tells you that language has changed in a statistically unusual way.
 It does not tell you when the market will notice, or whether this particular flag will resolve into a distress event or a false alarm.
 What it does is shift the burden of proof — "this company is fine" now requires explaining away the language, not just assuming the analysts are right.